 When you combine these tactics with a disruptive and engaging message, it will help you to make prospects aware and become leads in your CRM.

 Before a prospective buyer ever talks to you, you need to show the business value of your IoT solution.
-We call this the probative conversation, and is a way you go from an unknown vendor to an expert in the buyers eyes.
+This is where you use content to go from an unknown vendor to an expert in the buyer's eyes.

 This is where you distinguish your company from every other competitor out there, and makes the prospective buyer think: “I need to talk to this company”.